 - Large print

-Auxiliary aids include interpreters, readers, note-takers, recorders, or other equipment needed by some students to ensure equal educational opportunity.
-The Disability Resource Center is responsible for arranging appropriate aids when requested by students with advance notice.
+Auxiliary aids include interpreters, readers, note-takers, alternate-format educational materials, recorders, or other software or equipment needed by some students to ensure equal educational opportunity.
+The DRC is responsible for arranging appropriate aids when requested by students with sufficient advance notice.
 The college pays for academic aids deemed necessary for a student's educational access if they are not available from another source; however, it does not pay for personal aids such as attendant care or individually prescribed devices of a personal nature.

-The Disability Resource Center is responsible for assisting disabled students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
-Requirements that are essential to the program of instruction or directly related to licensing are not considered to be discriminatory.
+The DRC is responsible for assisting qualified students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
+Requirements that are essential to the program of instruction and therefore cannot be adjusted are not considered to be discriminatory.